 Use of Academy Resources

-Students must request permission form the Communications Office for any use of Deerfield Academy’s name, logo, seal, photography, or other official materials.
+Students must request permission from the Communications Office for any use of Deerfield Academy’s name, logo, seal, photographs, or other official materials.

 Secured external doors (including fire exits) may not be used by a student except during a drill or emergency.
 Tampering with the locked doors may lead to disciplinary action.

 Students who misuse technology resources are subject to disciplinary action.
 While it is impossible to delineate all the inappropriate uses of computing systems, common sense and respect for the privacy of others are paramount.